JacobChen258/Online-Shopping-Site/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 My Shopping site is a Ecommerce Website allows users to purchase items and list items for selling.

 ### Initiative
-This project is initiated for the purpose of praticing full-stack development procedures.
-What I have learned from Uninversity so far, are the components on stacks, so I wonder how I should connect those components and knowledge together to build a website.
+This project is initiated for learning full-stack development procedures and practicing design models.
+With zero experience of front-end coding, my first goal is to learn and practice HTML, CSS and JavaScript from start.
+Then, to comprehance client-server communication in practice.

 Besides frontend UI and server interaction, online shopping site also needs account and payment security and an admin to manage the flow of goods, which I believe it is the best practice for full-stack development.